iodigital-com/io-technology/data/blog/ng-mocks.md

 ## Make tests more maintainable

-One more exciting thing from ng-mocks is proposal on [how to make tests more maintainable](https://ng-mocks.sudo.eu/extra/how-to-write-tests).
+One more exciting thing from ng-mocks is a proposal on [how to make tests more maintainable](https://ng-mocks.sudo.eu/extra/how-to-write-tests).
 The idea is to write tests without scoped variables.
-Basically specific arrangements need to be applied to specific tests, so that each test is self-sufficient and does not rely on scoped variables:
+Basically, specific arrangements need to be applied to specific tests so that each test is self-sufficient and does not rely on scoped variables:

 ```typescript:auth.service.spec.ts
 ngMocks.autoSpy('jasmine');